yufengwudcs/ScisTree2/README.md

 ScisTree2 is essentially a faster and also somewhat more accurate ScisTree.
 Some features from the original ScisTree (version 1) are not supported in the current implementaiton of ScisTree2.
 These include: (i) ternary data input: ScisTree2 only supports binary data as of now; (ii) parameter imputation and doublet imputation.
 I haven't got chance to upgrade these features.
 For the moment, ScisTree2 is dedicated for cell lineage tree inference.

+The following options can be useful.

+	 -e                Output mutation tree (may not be binary tree) from called genotypes branch labels.

+	 -e0               Output mutation tree but don't output labels (for visualizing large trees).

+	 -q                Use NNI local tree search (NNI is faster but less accurate).
+By default, ScisTree2 uses SPR local search.
+Our experience shows the default SPR search is usually very fast.
+Still, you can try the NNI local search if you want.

 There are options that are new to ScisTree2.

 * -T <num of threads>:  ScisTree2 now supports multi-threading.